Sid: Albert Herring, English National Opera 2025

 Apollo: Apollo e Dafne, London Handel Festival 2025

-“the heroically rich-toned Dan D’Souza was a swaggering Don Draper”
+“The heroically rich-toned Dan D’Souza was a swaggering Don Draper”

 The Guardian